jetbrains-academy/keddit/Keddit/Values and Variables/task.md

-Declare a value in the first placeholder.
-Use the special keyword from Kotlin syntax.Declare the type of value in the second placeholder.
-You need it to be a Toolbar.
+<div class='hint'>Declare a value in the first placeholder.
+Use the special keyword from Kotlin syntax.</div>
+<div class='hint'>Declare the type of value in the second placeholder.
+You need it to be a Toolbar.</div>